Slide 1

 Colorist Training for Painters.
 The Modern Color Atelier is a 2-Year, online program for students and artists of all levels who want to engage in the rigorous journey of understanding color relationships.
 Participants will develop confidence in using color as the primary source for building images.

-Under the guidance of Director Kimberly Trowbridge, students learn to analyze color relationships based on value, temperature, and intensity.
+Under the guidance of Founding Director Kimberly Trowbridge and Co-Director Ashley Johnson, students will learn to analyze color relationships based on value, temperature, and intensity.
 With this language, students construct and explore meaningful images that narrate their unique experience.

 Schedule